 This can be different for everyone, but some common symptoms include a racing heart, sweating, shaking, shortness of breath, and feeling like you’re going to vomit or pass out.
 If you’re not sure if you’re experiencing anxiety, it’s a good idea to talk to a doctor or mental health professional.

 2. Understand where your anxiety comes from

 Once you know the symptoms of anxiety, it can be helpful to understand where your anxiety comes from.
 For some people, anxiety is caused by stress at work or school.
-For others, it might be caused by social situations or family conflict.
+For others, it might be caused by social situations, family conflict, obsessive thoughts or even a lack of sleep.
 Once you know what’s causing your anxiety, you can work to address the root cause.

 3. Avoid any type of self-judgement

 Another important step in managing anxiety is avoiding any type of self-judgement or shame.
 It’s normal to feel overwhelmed sometimes, and our anxiety is not a reflection on who we are as people – it’s just a natural response to certain situations or triggers.
 Try to be gentle with yourself and understand that everyone experiences anxiety in different ways.

 One of the most effective ways to manage anxiety is to practice relaxation techniques.
 This might involve deep breathing exercises, progressive muscle relaxation, or visualisation.
 There are many resources available online or through your local library to help you learn these techniques.